BlackBaroness/my-linux-scripts/full-upgrade/README.md

 **pacman-mirrors:**

-- `--skip-pacman-mirrors` do not update mirrors list.
+- `--skip-pacman-mirrors` do not update a mirrors list.

 **Ferium:**